zileeva/raytracer/Scenegraphs/README.md

 4. Shadows
 5. Reflections

-We plan to submit refractions and creative scene by Friday (possibly cylinders and cones).

-Our scene - chess-set.xml
+Extra:
+6. Refractions
+7. Creative model
+8. Cylinders
+9. Cone

-Screenshots are in output folder
+Screenshots are in the output folder